- Defining the concept

 It's so fast that part of our community prefers to use LTS versions!

-To be fair, WordPress also had 8 major releases during the same approximate time frame ( http://wordpress.org/about/roadmap/ ) but it has way fewer features.
+To be fair, WordPress also had a similar number of major releases during the same approximate time frame ( https://wordpress.org/about/history/ ) but it has way fewer features.
 More recently than Tiki, Typo3 and Joomla! have moved to a 6-month release cycle.
 But in all these cases, with their extension-based model, not all features are ready at the same time.
 And sometimes, extensions are never ported to the next version.
-Thanks to the Tiki model, we have inherent synchronized releases
+Thanks to the Tiki model, we have inherent synchronized releases.

 The best answer to this is customer-financed projects with decent timelines.
-The customer needs some new features and it's more cost-efficient to clean/refactor before adding it.
-So we must continue to be a great platform for projects and Consultants/Web shops.
+For example, the customer needs some new features and it's more cost-efficient to clean/refactor before adding it.
+So we must continue to be a great platform for projects and Consultants/web shops.

 Many times, the chess board analogy is used to describe a huge increase in usage / sales / value coming from a network effect.
-In this case, I am highlighting the increase exponential complexity of a system.
+In this case. the exponentially increasing complexity of a system is being highlighted.

 If we were on the exponentially hard part, we would see